 These changes may affect the amount of Benefit you get.
 If you have any changes, please use the link to the form to tell us about them.
 If you are not sure whether the change will affect your Benefit, tell us anyway.

-To tell us of a change of circumstance, select the Change in Circumstances form.
+To tell us of a change of circumstance, select the Change in Circumstance form.